toddhsimmons/localContainerLab/README.md

 2. Connect VS Code to Your OrbStack VM & Mount a Local Folder

-This video teaches you how to connect VS Code to your OrbStack VM using Remote Explorer and properly mount a lightweight folder to avoid memory overhead.
+This video shows how to connect VS Code to your OrbStack VM using Remote Explorer and mount a local directory safely.

 Steps Covered
 	1. Open VS Code.
-	2. Install the Remote Explorer extension from Microsoft.
+	2. Install the Remote Explorer extension (Microsoft).
-	3. A new sidebar icon appears for the extension.
+	3. A new sidebar icon for Remote Explorer appears.
-	4. Click the bottom-left >< icon → Remote Window → SSH: Connect to Host Select orb.
-(If “orb” does not appear, confirm the VM is running.)
+	4. Click the bottom-left >< icon → Remote Window → SSH: Connect to Host → select orb (If “orb” isn’t listed, ensure the VM is running.)
-	5. Create a lightweight directory on your local system:
+	5. Create a lightweight folder on your Mac/PC:
 Recommended: /Users/your_account/Labs
-	•	Avoid mounting heavy folders like Documents or Downloads — they consume excessive RAM.
+	•	Avoid Documents or Downloads (too many nested files = RAM issues)
-	•	Copy the Arista folder from this GitHub repository into Labs.
+	•	Copy the Arista folder from this GitHub repo into Labs
 	6. In VS Code:
-	•	Go to the Explorer sidebar
+	•	Open the Explorer sidebar
-	•	Choose Open Folder
+	•	Click Open Folder
-	•	Remove the default Linux VM path
+	•	Clear the default Linux VM path
-	•	Type /Users/... to navigate to your local Labs folder
+	•	Type /Users/... and navigate to your Labs folder
-	•	Select the folder and click OK
+	•	Select it and click OK
 	7. You are now mounted into the VM.
 Verify:

 clab version

-	8. Download your Arista cEOS image (you’ll need it for the next video).
+	8. Download your Arista cEOS image (needed for the next video).

 ⸻

 3. Create a Docker Image from the Arista cEOS File

-This video shows how to build the required Docker image from your cEOS image.
+This video explains how to take your cEOS file and import it as a Docker image for ContainerLab.

 Steps Covered
-	1. Download your Arista cEOS image (must be obtained directly from Arista due to licensing).
+	1. Download your Arista cEOS image (must be obtained directly from Arista).
-	2. Place the file into:
+	2. Place the downloaded file into:
 /Users/yourname/Labs/Arista/images
-	3. Open VS Code, ensure you are connected to orb with the folder mounted.
+	3. Open VS Code and ensure you’re connected to orb with the local folder mounted.
-	4. Confirm connectivity:
+	4. Verify the environment:

 clab version